appveyor/website/src/docs/deployment/index.md

 ## Pull Requests

 Deployments, `before_deploy` and `after_deploy` scripts are disabled by default on Pull Requests.
-Deployments on Pull Requests are only available for private repositories.
+Deployments on Pull Requests can be enabled with `Enable deployments in Pull Requests` UI-only checkbox in the **General** project settings tab.

 ## Conditional deployment